bancodobrasil/gin-monitor/README.md

-# mux-monitor
+# gin-monitor

-A Prometheus middleware to add basic but very useful metrics for your gorilla/mux app.
+A Prometheus middleware to add basic but very useful metrics for your gin-gonic/gin app.

 ## Metrics